gbdev/pandocs/content/CPU_Registers_and_Flags.md

 ### The Zero Flag (Z)

-This bit is set if the result of an operation is zero.
+This bit is set if and only if the result of an operation is zero.
 Used by conditional jumps.

 ### The Carry Flag (C, or Cy)

 Is set in these cases:
+- When the result of a 8-bit addition is higher than $FF.
-- When the result of an addition is higher than $FF (8-bit) or $FFFF (16-bit).
+- When the result of a 16-bit addition is higher than $FFFF.
 - When the result of a subtraction or comparison is lower than zero (like in Z80 and 80x86 CPUs, but unlike in 65XX and ARM CPUs).